soferio/EML-2-PDF-for-MacOS/readme.md

-  -d, --delete          Keep the EML files after conversion (default: NO) -f, --force           Overwrite existing PDF files (default: NO) -o, --open            Open the PDF files after conversion (default: NO) -w directory, --watch directory
+  -d, --delete          Keep the EML files after conversion (default: NO) -f, --force           Overwrite existing PDF files (default: NO) -o, --open            Open the PDF files after conversion (default: NO) -l, --log             Store output to a log file (default: NO) -w directory, --watch directory
                         Watch a directory and all subdirectories of it for EML files
 ```